Returning to law after a career break

 Resources

-Reignite Academy – The Reignite Academy provides opportunities for lawyers to return to work after a career break, through tailored returnship programmes and direct recruitment.
+The Reignite Academy provides opportunities for lawyers to return to work after a career break, through tailored returnship programmes and direct recruitment.

-SRA guidance: When do I need a practising certificate?
+SRA guidance: when do I need a practising certificate?

 Flexible working: a win-win trend for employers and solicitors

-Changing career direction series:
+Watch recordings from our changing career direction series:

 Other webinars: